My name is Manuele J Sarfatti, I completely made up the J, and I can do many other things as well.

 I'm currently working as Product Manager for the anti-corruption campaign Riparte il futuro and as Tech Lead in the incredible Latte Creative.

-I'm also a Photographer, UX Designer, and Interaction Developer.
+I'm also a Photographer, UX Designer, and Creative Developer.

 As featured on Brutalist Websites.